-Abigail Culpepper is a junior linguistics major with a focus on German and a student in the French department's B.A./M.A. program, and a linguistics major with a focus in German.
+Abigail Culpepper is the undergraduate student assistant at the Miami University Humanities Center.
+She is a student in the French department's B.A./M.A. program, and a linguistics major with a focus in German.
 She was a 2016 summer fellow at the Luxembourg Humanities Research Institute, an Undergraduate Summer Scholar, and a Dean's Scholar, and a Geoffrion Student Fellow.
 She helps the center with office work and public events.

 In 1990, John W. Altman (Miami, 1960) made a major gift to create a Visiting Distinguished Professorship in the Humanities at Miami University.
 In 2008, Miami University awarded a $250,000 Presidential Academic Enrichment Award for the creation of a humanities center.
 At that time, Mr. Altman worked with the university to transfer his gift to the new Humanities Center, which was inaugurated in 2009 by President David Hodge and Dean Karen Schilling.
 The Founding Director of the Center was Allan Winkler, Distinguished Professor of History, who served from 2009-2011.
 Timothy Melley, Professor of English and Affiliate of American Studies, served as Interim Director for a semester in 2010 and then took over as Director in the summer of 2011.